Rld114/Random-things/README.md

 for ucokware

-u need make folder name ucokware and configs in %appdata%/roaming/

-example %appdata%/roaming/ucokware/configs/nah.cfg
-likethat
+configs and lua on
+in %appdata%/roaming/ucokware

 ucokware update